Climate Safer Village Leaving Guidelines and Exit Policies

 Introduction

-There will be many different reasons that ClimateSafe Village members leave the community.
-Some individuals will have unexpected personal situations requiring them to leave the community for long periods or permanently to remedy those situations.
-The community will ask other individuals to leave because of serious infractions of our internal Social Contract or additional health safety or security rules.
+There are many reasons that CCPARM and ClimateSafe Village members leave the community.
+Some individuals will have unexpected personal situations that require them to leave the community for long periods or permanently to resolve them.
+The community will ask other individuals to leave because of serious infractions of our internal Social Contract or additional health, safety, or security rules.

-This document provides an overview introduction to how communities will deal with this process.
-Each independent ecovillage will provide a complete listing of such guidelines as those guidelines are developed.
+This document provides an overview and introduction to how communities will deal with this process.
+Each independent ecovillage will provide a complete listing of such guidelines as they are developed.

-Remember that the ClimateSafe Village program addresses four different models: 1. urban, 2. rural, 3. hybrid, and 4. virtual.
-While some policies will be general and apply to all types, many specific policies will differ for each model and each ClimateSafe Village due to location or other factors.
-This document will present example policies for the general case and each ecovillage type.
-In the future, each independent ClimateSafe Village will adapt these policies as appropriate.
+Remember that the CCPARM and ClimateSafe Village program addresses four different models: 1. urban, 2. rural, 3. hybrid, and 4. virtual.
+While some policies will be general and apply to all types, many specific policies will vary by model and ClimateSafe Village due to location or other factors.
+This document presents example policies for the general case and for each ecovillage type.
+In the future, each independent CCPARM and ClimateSafe Village will adapt these policies as appropriate.

 There are many reasons a member might leave a ClimateSafe Village.
 These can be grouped into three categories by who initiated the move: 1. the individual, 2. the ClimateSafe Village, or 3. an external cause.

-For a decision made by an individual, some examples are the individual:
+For a decision made by an individual, some examples are:

 Some additional examples are:

-For a decision made by the ClimateSafe Village, some examples are:
+For a decision made by the CCPARM and ClimateSafe Village, some examples are:

 For a decision forced by external factors, some examples are: